Mike Lally - Ceo

 Neil's skills, aptitude, and attitude qualifies him to be a great fit to the Safe Zone team.
 Neil is in charge of helping solve the issues dealers or uses face day to day with the Safe Zone product, helping solve problems, contributing to customer support, or practical and management uses of the product making the experience with Safe Zone the best it can be.

-andy charles - Director OF MARKETING
+andy charles - Director

 Andy is a former manufacturing business owner and the founder of Central Avenue Advisors, a consulting firm specializing in expense reduction, Accounts Payable automation and employee retention.
 His practice leverages efficiencies and existing cash flows through innovative best practices for scaling companies, while reinforcing quality management principles.
 He also spent two decades in senior manufacturing management positions with companies engaged in the production of lighting controls, horticultural products, food products and communications antennas.
 Notable achievements include the design, construction oversight and commissioning of a charcoal manufacturing plant in the midwest.

 Andy holds a bachelor’s degree in Mechanical Engineering from Princeton University and a Master’s Degree in Engineering Management from Catholic University.
 After college he spent six years on active duty as a US Navy Submarine Officer, and completed 20 years of service in the Naval Reserve.
 Andy is an active participant in the local St Petersburg, FL nonprofit sector and serves as a partner & advisory board member for Social Venture Partners of Tampa Bay.